yaperos/app-nodejs-codechallenge/README.md

 1. In REST API is available the following recources:

-  - `GET` http:localhost:3001/api/transaction returnthe list of transactions.
+  - `GET` <a href="http://localhost:3001/api/transaction" target="_blank">http://localhost:3001/api/transaction</a> returnthe list of transactions.
-  - `POST` http:localhost:3001/api/transaction create a new transaction and return the created transaction , the JSON that should be send must have the following structure:
+  - `POST` <a target="_blank">http://localhost:3001/api/transaction</a> create a new transaction and return the created transaction , the JSON that should be send must have the following structure:

     ```json
     {